Absolucy/icon-presence-cache/README.md

 this is just a doohickey I made to automatically pre-calculate an initial cache for `/proc/icon_exists` in SS13.

-it's simple enough to use, just do something like this `generate-icon-exists-cache -i "C:\Users\Lucy\Code\SS13\MonkeStation" -o output.json`
+it's simple enough to use, just do something like this `icon-presence-cache -i "C:\Users\Lucy\Code\SS13\MonkeStation" -o output.json`

 include `-p` or `--pretty` if you want pretty JSON rather than minified JSON